quentin-hoa/quentin-hoa/README.md

 ---

 ### 🚀 Seeking an Internship
 I am currently looking for an **internship opportunity** where I can apply my methodology, my speed of execution with AI tools, and my passion for system design.
-If you're looking for a disciplined developer who learns fast and delivers clean results, let's connect!
+If you're looking for a disciplined developer who learns fast and delivers clean results, let's connect !

 ---